-- 280 g extra firm tofu cut into bitesize cubes
+- 280 g (1 x 10 oz pack) of extra firm tofu cut into 1-inch cubes

-- 1 tbsp toasted sesame oil
+- 1 tablespoon toasted sesame oil

 - 1 tbsp dark soy sauce

-- 1 tbsp sweet chilli sauce
+- 1 tablespoon sweet chilli sauce

-- 1 fat clove of garlic minced
+- 1 clove of garlic minced

-- 1/2 tbsp maple syrup
+- ½ tablespoon maple syrup

-- 1/2 tbsp lemon juice
+- 1½ tablespoon lemon juice

 For the stir fry

-- 1/2 tbsp grapeseed oil
+- ½ tablespoon grapeseed oil

-- 2 fat cloves of garlic minced
+- 2 cloves of garlic minced

-- 1 thumb size piece of ginger peeled then grated
+- 1 thumb-size piece of ginger peeled then grated

-- 1/4 tsp dried red chilli flakes
+- ¼ teaspoon dried red chilli flakes

 - 4 tbsp dark soy sauce

-- 1 tbsp sesame oil
+- 2 tablespoon sesame oil

-- 3 tbsp sweet chilli sauce
+- 3 tablespoon sweet chilli sauce

 - 3 spring onions thinly sliced diagonally

 - First, drain the tofu.
-Wipe the tofu with kitchen paper.
-Line a baking tray with 2 layers of kitchen paper, place the tofu on the paper.
+Dry the tofu with kitchen paper.
+Slice the tofu into 4 even slices.Line a baking tray with 2 layers of kitchen paper, place the tofu on the paper.
 Cover with another 2 layers of kitchen paper.
-Place a smaller baking tray over the covered tofu then place 4 cans of bean on top.
-Leave the tofu to dry out for at least 15 minutes, 30 minutes if you can.
+Place a smaller baking tray over the covered tofu then place 4 cans of beans on top.
+Leave the tofu to drain for at least 15 minutes, 30 minutes if you can.

-- To make the stir fry - Whisk together the lime juice, zest, soy sauce and sesame oil in a small bowl.Heat the oil in a wok or large frying pan.
-Add the onion and cook until the onion is translucent about 5 minutes.
-Add garlic, ginger and chilli flakes, cook for a minute.
-Then add the peppers and cook for about 3 minutes.Now add the sauce and the tofu, cook over medium heat, gently stirring all the time, until the sauce is thick and sticky and the tofu is hot.Serve immediately, with boiled rice, the spring onions and sesame seeds.
+- Heat 1 tablespoon of oil in a wok or large frying pan.
+Add the onion and cook until it is translucent for about 5 minutes.
+Add garlic, ginger and ¼ teaspoon of dried red chilli flakes, cook for a minute.
+Then add the peppers and cook for about 3 minutes.Whisk together the lemon juice soy sauce and sesame oil in a small bowl.Add the sauce and cook for until it bubbles up.Add the remaining marinade and the tofu, cook over medium heat, gently stirring all the time, until the sauce is thick and sticky and the tofu is hot.Serve immediately, with boiled rice, sliced spring onions and sesame seeds.

-- The sauce and the marinade can be made a day in advance, keep them covered in the fridge until you are ready to use them.
+- Making ahead - The sauce and the marinade can be made a day in advance, keep them covered in the fridge until you are ready to use them.

-- You can play around with the veggies with this one, mushrooms, sugar snap peas and baby corn all go very well in this dish.
+- Veggies - You can play around with the veggies with this one, mushrooms, sugar snap peas and baby corn all go very well in this dish.